Ph.D. Professor Motonari Uesugi

 Research and Education

-Our laboratory also provides rigorous research-based training for graduate students and postdoctoral fellows in the fields of molecular biology, biochemistry, organic chemistry, analytical chemistry, and cell biology, and the investigators in the laboratory have distinct backgrounds from each other’s.
-It is one of our missions to produce independent scientists who generate original ideas to solve problems.
+Our job is creation: designing a new world of bioactive synthetic molecules with unique and novel uses, forms, and sizes.
+The future for small-molecule applications is open before us in a range of fields, including future drug discovery, cell therapy, and material-pharmaceutical interface.
+Our laboratory also provides rigorous research-based training for graduate students and postdoctoral fellows in the fields of molecular biology, biochemistry, organic chemistry, analytical chemistry, immunology, cell biology, and proteomics, and the investigators in the laboratory have distinct backgrounds.
+Our educational mission is to produce independent scientists who generate original ideas to solve pressing health problems.

 2)Exploring a new world of bioactive synthetic molecules